rustedivan/tapmap/dotplan.md

 ROAD TO FINAL

-# Optimizations
-√ MetalRenderer spends effort to filter out the visible + available render sets, but they are already calculated and available in worldState.
-No need for `renderSet.filter(...` x Put label layout on a backthread (no, it's plenty fast as it is, no problems)
-- Consider instance-based line rendering
--- cleanup: make three border renderers instead of having continent-country-province on everything

-## Instance-based line rendering
-Looking to implement this method [Instanced line rendering](https://wwwtyro.net/2019/11/18/instanced-lines.html) by Rye Terrell.
-I think this is actually worthwhile, because I have statically generated border geometry, but at least one draw call per region.
-It's a bit awkward that I don't have control over how many drawcalls I'm making - potentially hundreds to cover, say, France's provinces.
-Since all the borders (of a type) share the same width and color, they can all be baked into a massive, massive drawcall.
-I can dispatch all country borders in one (two, to fill out the joins).
-Currently I can't do that, since they are drawn as triangle strips, which means I have to start and stop between each loop.

-With IBLR, each line segment in the entire map is one independent quad, transformed into place by an offset+stride into a huge uniform buffer.

-The model for each line segment is a unit box, centered vertically and left-aligned.
-(Each segment is constructed from two basis vectors, one for the direction and one for the width.)
-For each segment in the border loop, push the line segment instance's two vertices, calculate the AB vector and the normal N. Terrell has a fun trick for creating line-strips: each vertex consists of two floats (XY) and each segment instance draws two vertices (AB).
-However, when drawing the segments, set the stride to only one vertex, and draw 2N instances.
-This way, a uniform buffer with vertices ABCDA will draw (AB, BC, CD, DA).

-Bevel joins are constructed as one extra draw call.
-Create instance geometry from each point in the linestrip, with P and the adjoining segments' normal vectors.
-For each point in the linestrip, a triangle can be constructed in the same way, and dispatched in the same draw call.

-Since this solution looks like FixedScaleRenderPrimitive, I can control the line width in the same way.
-With that, I can actually replace the selection renderer AND the POI renderer with the same tech.
-When POIs are instance rendered, I can probably render them as geometry instead of as textured quads, which is nice.
-So let's make a proper instance-renderer setup.

-## Instance rendering support
-What I want is a BaseRenderPrimitive that can hold a short bit of indexed geometry, and a large buffer of per-instance uniforms.
-Would work fine to inherit InstancedRenderPrimitive<T> from BRP and just add a buffer for the per-instance data.
-The poly/index geometry data is fine as it is; the MTLPrimitiveType will be just as useful.

-Well... actually, the uniform buffers belong to the _renderer_, not the primitive?
-So I need a small BaseRenderPrimitive, and then the rest is up to the instanced border renderer?
-Sweet.
-Just need to write a specialisation of render<T> to take the instance count.
-The half-segment stride stuff is part of the pipeline descriptor - which is also part of the border renderer.

-With triple-buffering, it will be fairly OK to recreate the entire per-instance buffer when the border set changes - that's fine.
-Currently, I'm creating a new primitive per region border on a backthread - recreating one primitive with a larger per-instance uniform buffer built on the CPU is probably fast enough, and I can definitely build a method that just updates the per-instance uniform buffer and keeps the rest of the data intact.
-Ah-hah - actually, there's no requirement for all uniform buffers in the triple-buffer ring to be of the same size.
-I can make the instance count a part of the uniform buffer, or just triple-buffer the count as well.
-This will be super nice.

-Hm, two challenges.
-- Culling against the viewbox will require that I rebuild the huge uniform block every time the viewbox changes.
-I guess that's OK, I already have something similar setup on a backthread for streaming border geometry.
-Also, I could establish a high-water mark, allocate up-front and not recreate the buffer unnecessarily.
-Just one memcpy.
-- LOD:ing comes with the same issue - lots of requirements to recreate the entire uniform buffer just because one region changes.
-I ran a high-water mark test just north of 200k vertices (which comes out to N+1 line segments.)
-Peak memory usage when zooming into a fully opened Croatia - super dense provinces! - is just under 1.3MB.
-Up-fronting 3 x 2MB buffers is nothing, especially considering I no longer have to keep the triangle strips for all the border rings around.
-Should be a memory win too, no doubt.
-No-brainer.
-(This is on git commit d3b860 for later reference)

-Oh, actually I'm going to need double that - I can't both do the half-segment-stride trick _and_ have multiple outlines in the same drawcall - there will be lines going between each ring if so (linestrip vs lines.)
-But even at 12MB peak memory for the borders, it's totally doable.
-So, the per-instance uniform will contain both endpoints (A->B).

-For region borders, this is pretty darn fast.
-Not even rebuilding the geometry frame-by-frame seems to bother it.
-I guess I'm pretty far from being CPU-bound yet, and whatever it cost is a good tradeoff against the lowered memory pressure of keeping all the tristrips in memory.

-I've decided to skip rewriting the selection renderer (unless I actually feel like it) but the POI renderer looks like a great candidate.

-## Instanced POI rendering
-The POI renderer is already somewhat instance-oriented with a per-marker `progress` value.
-The InstanceUniforms need to have a position.
-Then add the POI positions to the instance uniforms instead of building a large vertex buffer.
-There's currently no proper texture atlas support, so drop that and render different primitives for the different POI planes.

-Again, the big work is in prepareFrame.
-It builds primitives for the different POI planes, but now it should just keep the marker render primitive, and the per-instance uniform buffer.
-The uniform buffer should contain all the marker positions for all visible planes of a certain type.
-The PoiPlane type can keep its `primitive` reference and point to the marker geometry.
-However, the `ownerHash` is probably going to be a problem...

-No, actually... this isn't going to be worth the effort.
-I can't blast out all markers in one drawcall, since they may be at different opacities.
-I still need one drawcall per region, and I actually think the difference is going to be very small.
-This can be worth a revisit if it is necessary to draw markers as geometry, but with perfect control over markers' render size, I can probaby get perfectly crisp markers of a texture atlas too.

 # Rendering brief, step 2
  There are some effects I want to spice up the presentation.
 I'm a little stuck at how to lookup the color for a region at runtime, since the base color isn't always static.
 Specifically, provinces have different colors when visited and unvisited.
 I can definitely route around that, and ~100 O(1) dictionary lookups per frame isn't going to make a difference, but it's _wrong_.
 To help guide the stylesheet lookup design, let's take a look at those extra effects.